GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/Speedrunner_Route.md

 - Check the Queen of Sauce for the [Stir Fry](https://stardewvalleywiki.com/Stir_Fry) recipe.
 - Water.
 - Go to mountain lake and keep fishing + smelting
- - If you dont have 5000g+ at 1:30 go to willy and sell fish, than go to clint
+ - If you dont have 5000g+ at 1:10 go to willy and sell fish, than go to clint
  - If you do have 5000g+ wait till 2:50, take silver bars and go to clint
-- GAt the blacksmith:
+- At the blacksmith:
   - Buy up to 25 gold ore (save 5000g for the pickaxe upgrade).
-  - Upgrade the Pickaxe.
+  - Upgrade the Pickaxe to iron.
-- Fish at the mountain lake until 2 AM, then pass out.
-Smelt gold bars while you fish.
-You should be able to smelt 2-3 bars, with one more in the furnace when you pass out.
+- If you have leveld up a skill, Fish until 2 AM, then pass out.
-- At the end of the day, you should get:
-  - Fishing 8 --> 9
+- Otherwise fish till 12:30 PM, and go back to farm

 ### Spring 9